Orange County Slip and Fall Lawyer

 You may be able to recover both economic and general damages for your claim, depending on the circumstances and the severity of your injuries.

-How Do Those Liable Try to Get Out of Paying Their Fair Share?
+How Do Those Responsible Avoid Paying Their Fair Share?

-Because premises liability has some gray areas, it’s not uncommon for defendants to claim that the victim was responsible for some or all of his injuries.
-Property owners may claim that there was adequate warning signage, or that the plaintiff was otherwise impaired through another physical issue, illness, or intake of an intoxicating substance.
+Premises liability cases can involve gray areas, making it common for defendants to argue that the victim was partially or fully responsible for their injuries.
+Property owners might claim that adequate warning signs were posted or that the plaintiff was impaired by another physical condition, illness, or intoxication at the time of the incident.

-It’s vital that you contact an experienced physical injury lawyer to offer you support and guidance as soon as you can following your injury.
-This can help you avoid issues with property owners asking you to sign away your rights or making changes to their property that may blur the lines of who’s responsible for your injury.
-Before your rights are impacted, have a qualified and compassionate attorney on your side who can fight for compensation for your injuries.
+It’s crucial to contact an experienced personal injury lawyer as soon as possible after your injury.
+This ensures you have the support and guidance needed to avoid issues like property owners pressuring you to sign away your rights or making changes to the property that could obscure who is responsible for your injury.
+Before your rights are compromised, enlist a qualified and compassionate attorney who can fight for the compensation you deserve.

-If you’re concerned about having the money to pay a lawyer, don’t let that keep you from seeking legal representation for your slip and fall injury.
-At Aitken * Aitken * Cohn, we always offer free consultations, where we can discuss your case and decide the best way to proceed.
-With a personal injury case like a slip and fall accident, most cases are handled on a contingent fee basis, where attorney fees and costs are recovered from any settlement or judgment you receive.
+If you’re worried about the cost of hiring a lawyer, don’t let that stop you from seeking legal representation for your slip and fall injury.
+At Aitken * Aitken * Cohn, we offer free consultations to discuss your case and determine the best course of action.
+In most slip and fall cases, we work on a contingency fee basis, meaning our fees and costs are only recovered from any settlement or judgment you receive.

 What to Do if You Have Been Injured